seagle0128/doom-modeline/README.md

 (setq doom-modeline-icon t)

 ;; Don’t compact font caches during GC.
-;; If you are expereicing the laggy issue especially on Windows, Please add this ;; configuration.
+;; If you are expereicing the laggy issue especially on Windows, please set to ;; non-nil.
 (setq inhibit-compacting-font-caches t)
 ```